AI Prompts for Commerce Engine

 The SDK automatically unwraps the API's "content" envelope — access fields directly on data (e.g., data.products, data.cart, data.user), NOT data.content.

-2. Token Lifecycle: Every user (even anonymous) needs tokens.
-The first step is always creating an anonymous session.
+3. Token Lifecycle: Every user (even anonymous) needs tokens.
+Call sdk.ensureAccessToken() on the session accessor to bootstrap an anonymous session.
 After login, the SDK receives new privileged tokens.
 On logout, the API returns NEW anonymous tokens (not just clears them).

-3. Type Imports: Always import types directly from "@commercengine/storefront-sdk" (or "-nextjs").
+4. Type Imports: Always import types directly from "@commercengine/storefront".
 Never define custom interfaces for API schemas.
 All schema types and operation types are available as named exports.

 Type lookup (fetch for exact TypeScript definitions):